genepi/imputationserver/docs/pgs/getting-started.md

 Since version 1.7.2 URL-based uploads (sftp and http) are no longer supported.
 Please use direct file uploads instead.

 ### Build
 Please select the build of your data.
 Currently the options **hg19** and **hg38** are supported.
 Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
-All reference panels except TOPMed are based on hg19 coordinates.
+All reference panels are based on hg19 coordinates.

 ### Scores and Trait Category